williamchenghu/FSO2021-bloglist-frontend/README.md

 Create-react-app has installed ESlint to the project by default, so all that's left for you to do is to define your desired configuration in the _.eslintrc.js_ file.

 **NB:** do not run the `eslint --init` command.
 It will install the latest version of ESlint that is not compatible with the configuration file created by create-react-app!

+## Exercise 5.13-5.16.

+### Step 13

+Make a test which checks that the component displaying a blog renders the blog's title and author, but does not render its url or number of likes by default.

+Add CSS-classes to the component to help the testing as necessary.